 Reimagined Master of Music in Music Education program puts working teachers at the center of meaningful curriculum development

 On a busy Friday morning in June, a group of Belmont graduate students weren't sitting in a traditional classroom or writing research papers.
 Instead, they were walking through the Country Music Hall of Fame and Museum — but not as typical tourists.
-They were there working as music educators, tasked with a mission: to make one of Nashville’s most beloved educational resources accessible to every student.
+They were there working as music educators with a goal in mind: increased accessibility for students.

 From Nashville Partnership to National Impact

-The collaboration emerged from Dr. Julia Reynolds' innovative approach to graduate music education for working teachers.
-When developing her Accessible Arts Education course for Belmont's MMME program, Reynolds wanted to move beyond traditional academic projects to create something with real-world application.
+The opportunity emerged from Dr. Julia Reynolds' innovative approach to graduate music education for working teachers.
+When developing her Accessible Arts Education course for Belmont's MMME program, Reynolds wanted to move beyond traditional academic projects to create something with a more expansive application.

 "I wanted the project to be manageable and meaningful for our experienced, working teachers,” Reynolds explained.
 “I realized that I needed them to take the information gained in class and apply it to something that they may utilize in their own classrooms."

 Being in Music City presents unique opportunities for music educators.
-Reynolds had been promoting the Hall of Fame's Words and Music curriculum as a resource for students to use — a comprehensive, grant-funded program available free to educators nationwide.
-When she reached out to their education team about a collaboration, it was an easy yes.
+Reynolds had been promoting the Museum's Words & Music curriculum as a resource for students to use — a comprehensive, grant-funded program available free to low cost to educators nationwide.
+When she reached out to their education team about a collaboration, they crafted a professional development experience for the student teachers.

-The result was a summative project unlike typical graduate work: students would enhance the Hall of Fame’s established music curriculum through the lens of Universal Design for Learning (UDL) principles, creating practical accessibility suggestions for music teachers across the country.
+The result was a summative project unlike typical graduate work: students would offer suggestions to enhance the Museum’s established music curriculum through the lens of Universal Design for Learning (UDL) principles, creating practical accessibility suggestions.

 The group then took a guided tour during peak hours, viewing the experience through their students’ eyes.
-"It was a paradigm shift to view the Hall of Fame in this way," explained Jeremy Bryant, a graduate student who recently transitioned from traditional band directing to commercial/popular music education.
+"It was a paradigm shift to view the Museum in this way," explained Jeremy Bryant, a graduate student who recently transitioned from traditional band directing to commercial/popular music education.

 Developing Accessible Music Curriculum Resources

-Following the tour, students engaged in collaborative brainstorming with Aaron Helvey, director of the Hall of Fame's school and music programs.
-Each student then took one lesson from the Words and Music curriculum and integrated UDL suggestions directly into the materials to create practical accessibility resources for music educators.
+Following the tour, students engaged in collaborative brainstorming with Aaron Helvig, director of School and Music Programs at the Country Music Hall of Fame and Museum.
+Each student then took one lesson from the Words & Music curriculum and integrated UDL suggestions directly into the materials to create practical accessibility resources for consideration.

 Universal Design for Learning in music education, as Bryant explained, "is the idea that we present content in such a way that all students in the classroom receive benefit."
-Using established UDL guidelines, students provided concrete suggestions that teachers can implement to ensure every student can access the curriculum, regardless of individual needs.
+Using established UDL guidelines, students provided concrete suggestions to ensure every student can access the curriculum, regardless of individual needs.

 "The entire approach of UDL is something I am reframing most of my teaching around,” said Bryant.
 “It ensures that the content of my lessons is being presented in such a way that all of my students, those with additional needs and those without, can benefit from what I am teaching."